seaneshbaugh/bignum.sim/README.md

 ##### Description

 Adds two numbers.
-Returns a new Bignum with the result.
+Returns a new Bignum as the result.

 ##### Example